IanMadlenya/Trend_Analyzer/README.md

 # Google Trend Analyzer
 ### Introduction
 Rudimentary Analysis of Google Trends and its visualization of using R.
-This was a final class project from a UC Berkeley class in *Concepts in Computing with Data*
 The Final report can be found [here](https://github.com/VictoryJin/Trend_Analyzer/blob/master/Report/Final_Report_.pdf), or under Report/Final_Report_.pdf.
 The source codes for cleansing and visualization are found [here](https://github.com/VictoryJin/Trend_Analyzer/blob/master/Code).
 The report content is written by **Audrey Webb, Victor Jin, Arion Thai, and Mehma Bhasin.**